 Patient Care

-- Maintain, date, and document all changes in office policies related to personal protective equipment or other infection control policies.
-Provide and document related staff education.
+- Maintain, update, and document all changes in office policies related to personal protective equipment and infection control.
+Provide and document staff education on current CDC recommendations for prevention and vaccination.

-- Ensure that all vaccinations available in the office are current and stored per manufacturer instructions.
+- Ensure all vaccines stored in the office are current and maintained per manufacturer instructions.

 Patient Education

-- Display infographics and print resources in your office for the flu, RSV (OB), RSV Social Media Graphics, and COVID-19.
+- Print resources and display infographics in your office for the flu, RSV, and COVID-19.
 Many free resources are available on the web.

 - Offer videos in your waiting area to educate patients about infection control and getting vaccinated.
 Many options are available on YouTube.